Vietnamese Puff Pastry Meat Pies (Pâté Chaud | Bánh Patê Sô)

 - 1 teaspoon ground pepper

-- ¼ cup dried black fungus (wood ear mushrooms) soaked as directed and minced (optional)
+- ¼ cup wood ear mushrooms, soaked and minced (optional)

 Instructions

-- Bake in the oven for 20-25 minutes, until golden brown and the internal temperature reaches 145°F.
+- Bake for 20–25 minutes until golden brown and puffed.
+Internal temperature should reach 145°F.

 Notes